Baptist Chapel, Long Street, Great Ellingham. Courtesy of Attleborough Heritage Group

 I have written an account of the later marriage in 1901 of Sarah’s sister Annie to Edwin Alfred Clarke where (again) John Downes did not give his daughter away.
 In fact, the name of John Downes was not mentioned at all in the newspaper report of that marriage.

-The bridal party was said to have composed of relatives and friends of both Josiah and Sarah.
+The bridal party was said to comprise of relatives and friends of both Josiah and Sarah.
 Particular mention was given to the attendance of Mr and Mrs Melton of Dublin, Ireland, Mr and Mrs Tufts, of Scoulton, and Mr and Mrs Websdale of Hingham.

 It was also reported that the bride received many presents, some of which ‘were expensive and handsome all testifying to the high esteem in which she was deservedly held‘.

 The Couple’s Home in Town Green

 Just over 6 years after the marriage, the 1901 census captures the couple living in Town Green, Great Ellingham, near to Sarah’s parents, John and Maria Downes.

 Aged 34 and 28 respectively, Josiah and Sarah have a two year old son, Harold.
 The family also have a domestic servant – 13 year old Griston born Alice Crane.

 Josiah likely purchased the property in Town Green in September 1899.
 Confirmation of the sales of various local properties which took place at the Royal Hotel, Norwich on the 16th September, 1899, appeared in the Eastern Evening News on the following Monday.

 Lot 11 described as “the dealer’s small occupation farm at Great Ellingham containing 28a 0r 3p” was purchased by Josiah Carter at the price of £500.